zackmdavis/Category_War/firming_up_not-lying_around_its_edge-cases.md

 I mean, that's _one_ hypothesis about the psychological effects of adopting the wizard's code.

 A potential problem is that human natural language contains a _lot_ of ambiguity.
 Words can be used in many ways depending on context.
-Even the specification "literally" in "literally false" is less useful than it initially appears when you consider that the way people _ordinarily_ speak when they have [intent to inform](http://benjaminrosshoffman.com/honesty-and-perjury/#Intent_to_inform) is actually pretty dense with metaphors that we typically don't _notice_ as metaphors because they're common enough to be recognized legitimate uses that all fluent speakers will understand.
+Even the specification "literally" in "literally false" is less useful than it initially appears when you consider that the way people _ordinarily_ speak when they're being truthful is actually pretty dense with metaphors that we typically don't _notice_ as metaphors because they're common enough to be recognized legitimate uses that all fluent speakers will understand.

 For example, if I want to convey the meaning that our study group has covered a lot of material in today's session, and I say, "Look how far we've come today!" it would be _pretty weird_ if you were to object, "_Liar!_ We've been in this room the whole time and haven't physically moved at all!" because in this case, it really is obvious to all ordinary English speakers that that's not what I meant by "how far we've come."